societykit/societykit/readme.txt

 OPENSOCIETY
 ===========
-A platform for running any society system - trustworthily.
+A platform for running any society system, trustworthily.